ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 A _resource agent provider_ is an entity supplying one or more resource agents for installation on cluster hosts.
 Each provider should have a unique name suitable for use as a file system directory name.

+A resource agent provider beginning with a leading dot (.) is a hint to RMs and other tools that the resource agent provider should be omitted from lists provided in response to user queries.

 A provider may choose to supply multiple, separate collections of resource agents.
 In this case, each collection should have a unique name, and _provider_